hex108/leetcode/NOTES.md

 ## Tricks
 ### Fast and slow pointer
-Currently, it has been used in rotating list and checking whether a chain list is a loop, e.g. Rotate List; Remove Nth Node From End Of List.
+Currently, it has been used in rotating list and checking whether a chain list is a loop, e.g. Rotate List; Remove Nth Node From End Of List; Convert Sorted List To Binary Search Tree.

 ### Dummy node
 It is useful when you might delete the head of a node list, e.g. Reverse Linked List II; Remove Duplicates From Sorted List II; Populating Next Right Pointers In Each Node II.